gitbrent/PptxGenJS/README.md

 slide.addSlidesForTable(htmlElementID, {OPTIONS});
 ```

-Any variety of HTML table can be turned into a series of slides by providing the table's ID.
+Any variety of HTML tables can be turned into a series of slides (auto-paging) by providing the table's ID.
 * Reproduces an HTML table - background colors, borders, fonts, padding, etc.
-* Slide margins are based on either the Master Slide provided or options, then create 1 or more Slides as needed (auto-paging)
+* Slide margins are based on either the Master Slide provided or options

 *NOTE: Nested tables are not supported in PowerPoint, so only the string contents of a single level deep table cell will be reproduced*